 If your request does not qualify for an ASB Case Review then you will receive a letter confirming the outcome explaining why your request has been turned down along with details of the appeals procedure.

-Appeals and complaints; if you you not happy with the outcome
+Appeals and complaints; if you are not happy with the outcome

 You can appeal the decision and outcome of your ASB Case Review.
 You must submit your appeal in writing within 21 days of receiving your outcome letter.